Olympus E-M5 II vs Sony A7R II

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the A7R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M5 II and the A7R II have been discontinued, but can regularly be found used on eBay.
-The E-M5 II was replaced by the Olympus E-M5 III, while the A7R II was followed by the Sony Alpha A7R III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M5 II Manual (free pdf) or the online Sony A7R II Manual.
+Both the E-M5 II and the A7R II have been discontinued, but can regularly be found used on ebay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the A7R II was followed by the Sony A7R III.
+Further information on the features and operation of the E-M5 II and A7R II can be found, respectively, in the Olympus E-M5 II Manual (free pdf) or the online Sony A7R II Manual.

 So what conclusions can be drawn?
 Is the Olympus E-M5 II better than the Sony A7R II or vice versa?
 The listing below highlights the relative strengths of the two models.